 Nearly a third of our population lives below poverty line.
 One of the main causes of poverty is the non development of human resource.
 In rural areas it is the slow growth of agriculture caused by poor / inadequate delivery of input, whereas in urban areas, it is the wage discrepancies between the slow growing formal sectors verses the relatively fast growing informal sectors.
 Poverty cannot be alleviated by a magic wand but needs a multi pronged strategy.
 Some of the proposed measures are:

 - Creation of a comprehensive national policy outlining specific targets and measures to curb poverty.
 Special focus must be placed on creating even playing fields for educational attainment, health status and employment opportunities.

 - Narrowing of gap between wage rise and inflation.
 Both public and private sector wage rises must be directly proportional to inflation.

 - Control food price inflation by stabilizing and / or subsidizing the prices of wheat, rice, sugar and oil.

 - Greater public investment in agriculture, including agro-industry, agribusiness and livestock; greater incentives for cooperative farming and cooperative marketing in rural areas and housing and construction in urban areas.

 - Reduction of taxes on low income and poor people.

 - Introduction of social security schemes for all adult population.

-- Bringing down unemployment by encouraging industrialisation throughout the country, promoting cottage industries, establishing vocational institutions, and providing incentives to agro-based industries in rural areas.
+- Bringing down unemployment by encouraging industrialization throughout the country, promoting cottage industries, establishing vocational institutions, and providing incentives to agro-based industries in rural areas.

-- Provision of more incentive for labour intensive industries.
+- Provision of more incentive for labor-intensive industries.